alexmuab/command-pattern-unity/README.md

 ![](Images/Player.png)

-The file InputCommands.cs will contains the interface **IInputCommand** which defines the function *Execute* to all classes who want to implement it, so every command will implement this function passing the *Player* object as parameter which is in charge to execute its own functions:
+The file InputCommands.cs has the interface **IInputCommand** which defines the function *Execute* to all classes who want to implement it, so every command will implement this function passing the *Player* object as parameter which is in charge to execute its own functions:

 ![](Images/IInputCommand.png)